agutak/aspnet-onion-template/README.md

 For more information on Entity Framework Core tools see [Entity Framework Core tools reference](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)

-After that you can launch the API project from Visual Studio or from command-line.
+After that, you can launch the API project from Visual Studio or the command line.

 ## Support